fridaysystems/inventory-presser/readme.txt

 = 13.7.1 =
 * [Fixed] Fixes the Sort Vehicles By setting when "Date entered" or "Last modified" is chosen.
 These keys did not previously work.
+* [Fixed] Fixes the registration of the new REST route at /wp-json/invp/v1/settings to specify a missing permission_callback.
+* [Fixed] Bug fix in block category creation.
+Instead of all blocks ending up in "Widgets", they now correctly group under "Inventory Presser".
+This was intended for 13.7.0 but didn't get shipped somehow.
+* [Fixed] Avoid throwing warnings in the Map, Inventory Grid, and Inventory Slider widgets when widget settings and attributes are not provided or are unavailable.

 = 13.7.0 =
 * [Added] Adds a shortcode [invp_vin] that outputs the value of the template tag invp_get_the_vin()